Help us improve your experience.

 8. Enable the script by configuring the file filename statement at the [edit system scripts commit] hierarchy level.

-9. If the script generates any transient changes, configure the allow-transients statement.
+9. If the script generates transient changes, configure the allow-transients statement.

 10. Enable the execution of unsigned Python scripts on the device.

-The resulting script searches for SONET/SDH interfaces that do not have the MPLS protocol family enabled, adds the family mpls statement at the [edit interfaces so-fpc/pic/port unit logical-unit-number] hierarchy level as a persistent change, and emits a warning message stating that the configuration has been changed.
+The resulting script searches for ge-0/0/* interfaces that do not have the MPLS protocol family enabled.
+The script adds the family mpls statement at the [edit interfaces ge-0/0/port unit logical-unit-number] hierarchy level as a persistent change.
+For each updated interface, the script emits a warning message stating that it changed the interface configuration.

-If all enabled commit scripts run without errors, any persistent changes are loaded into the candidate configuration, and any transient changes are loaded into the checkout configuration, but not to the candidate configuration.
+If all enabled commit scripts run without errors, the device loads any persistent changes into the candidate configuration.
+The device loads any transient changes into the checkout configuration, but not to the candidate configuration.
 The commit process then continues by validating the configuration and propagating changes to the affected processes on the device.

 To display the configuration with both persistent and transient changes applied, issue the show | display commit-scripts configuration mode command.